NDCLab/brainBox/brainy-ideas/readAloud-valence-jess/readme.md

 After all seven blocks of the reading aloud task are complete, the participant is prompted to share their overall impression of the activity (~1 minute), which is recorded.
 They then re-complete the BMIS.

-Following completion of the reading aloud task, the participant undertakes a lexical decision task.
+Following completion of the reading aloud task, the participant undertakes a lexical decision task involving negative, neutral, and positive words, along with distractor non-words.
+The participant is instructed to determine whether each word displayed is or is not a real word, and to do so as quickly and accurately as possible.
 This is a replication of the method and stimuli described in Kousta et al. (2009) (also replicated in by Yap and Seow (2013)).
 As described in Kousta et al. (2009):
 > Each trial began with a fixation cross presented at the middle of the screen for 400 ms, followed by the presentation of the string for 2000 ms or until a response was given (whichever was earlier).
 Participants were instructed to respond as quickly and accurately as possible using the j key on the keyboard (marked green) when the string was a word and the f key (marked red) when the string was not a word.
 After response or time-out, there was a blank inter-trial interval of 1000 ms. After ten practice items, the 240 words and non-words were presented in a random order.
 The experimental session lasted approximately 12 min.

 I believe that, with careful setup, this study could be completely asynchronous as [PsychoJS now supports microphone input](https://www.psychopy.org/changelog.html).